SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 Fill in the following fields:

 - **Department** - The system will suggest the user department by default, but you can select other planable departments and set up different workflows if needed.
-- **Estimate Type** - You can have several estimate types which will allow different configurations such as workflows, pull out reports, etc.
+- **Estimate Type** - You can have several estimate types which will allow different configurations such as workflows, pull-out reports, etc.
 - Click on the check mark to submit the post.
 The system will show a popup message with the confirmation that the estimate was successfully created.